 - Blood-pressure screenings the first weekend of every month

-- Regular Sunday Health Forums on major health topics by expert speakers
+- Occasional Sunday Health Forums on major health topics by expert speakers

 - Health tips and news in the weekly announcement sheet and on our bulletin board in the Narthex of the church

 - Monthly article in the Tribune and on the website (see below)

 HEALTH NEWS AND EVENTS

 Blood Pressure Screenings are available the first weekend of every month.
 Our plan is to have one or possibly two health professionals available on the west end of the Narthex (behind the screens) to do the screenings.
 Sign in when you arrive, and we'll then record your blood pressure and give you an information sheet if you desire.
 Your time invested is about eight minutes a month to know your numbers.
 The time schedule will be: Saturdays at 4:30 - 6:30pm, and Sundays from 8:15am - 12:45pm.

 Yoga for Health – a weekly class on Mondays from 6:00 to 7:15pm in Lewis Hall.
 In order to participate, you must be able to move from the floor to standing without assistance.
 Call Peggy Snead (321-242-9425) with questions.
 Sign up by calling the church office at 321-723-5272.
 The suggested donation per class is $5.

 Exercise Class continues on Mondays at 1:00pm in Lewis Hall.
 IT'S FREE!

 Health Forums: The Health Ministry sponsors regular health forums on a variety of topics.
 Check the NEWSLETTERS & ANNOUNCEMENTS for upcoming forum information.